 - 4 Tbs. frozen orange juice concentrate, thawed

 - 12 chocolate kisses (I omitted the kisses)

-I equally enjoyed shooting a quick photo of these cupcakes – my winter semester class has ended (finished Biology with an A, woo hoo!) so I have a couple weeks of freedom to get in little projects like that. 🙂 I’ve also been able to get some cross stitch in and plan out some quilting projects.
+I equally enjoyed shooting a quick photo of these cupcakes – my winter semester class has ended (finished Biology with an A, woo hoo!) so I have a couple of weeks of freedom to get in little projects like that. 🙂 I’ve also been able to get some cross stitch in and plan out some quilting projects.

-The weather is calling for lots of snow snow at the end of this week and I already have a couple ideas in mind of things to cook if we’re stuck indoors for a bit.
-I don’t know what it is about snow that makes me want to cook even more than usual, but I know I’m not alone in this! 🙂 I think I’m going to try out homemade marshmallows for the first time, prepare a large amount of my new favorite chicken and broccoli curry dish for meal prep (and take some pretty photos of it!), and probably make one of the many fun pizza recipes we’ve been saving that we know C will like. 🙂
+The weather is calling for lots of snow at the end of this week and I already have a couple of ideas in mind of things to cook if we’re stuck indoors for a bit.
+I don’t know what it is about snow that makes me want to cook even more than usual, but I know I’m not alone in this! 🙂 I think I’m going to try out homemade marshmallows for the first time, prepare a large amount of my new favorite chicken and broccoli curry dish for meal prep (and take some pretty photos of it!), and probably make one of the many fun pizza recipes we’ve been saving that we know Cian will like. 🙂